 You've decided you need Medicare coverage.
 How do you choose which plan is best for you?
 Here are some things to consider before you enroll:

-- Late Enrollment Penalty – In some situations, CarePlus members are required to pay a late enrollment penalty because they did not join a Medicare drug plan when they first became eligible, or because they had a continuous period of 63 days or more when they didn’t have creditable prescription drug coverage.
-CarePlus bills these members for the late enrollment penalty.
+- Late Enrollment Penalty – In some situations, CarePlus members are required to pay a late enrollment penalty because they did not join a Medicare drug plan when they first became eligible, or because they had a continuous period of 63 days or more when they didn’t have what Medicare defines as creditable prescription drug coverage.
+CarePlus is required to bill these members for the late enrollment penalty.

 - Effective Dates – In most cases, your coverage becomes effective on the first day of the next month after you apply.
 However, if you enroll in a plan during the Annual Election Period (AEP) between October 15 and December 7, using AEP election, your coverage will become effective January 1 of the following year.